 These include:

-- Consider adding a nightlight
+- adding a nightlight

-- Inspecting your home for any nocturnal animals living in the walls
+- inspecting your home for any nocturnal animals living in the walls

-- Adding white noise for pets that have a hard time falling asleep
+- adding white noise for pets that have a hard time falling asleep

-- Ensuring that the temperature is conducive
+- ensuring that the temperature is conducive

-- Contacting your veterinarian
+- contacting your veterinarian

 Muscle Spasms